This post was written in collaboration with Hotels.com. Due to COVID travel disruptions, please check local travel guidelines before visiting.

 I recommend Everglades Holiday Park for a family-friendly airboat ride and reptile exhibit following the ride.
 You will be amazed at some of the feats these brave tour guides endure with the gators.

 Beaches are plentiful in Fort Lauderdale, and you can choose between many.
 A popular spot is Dania Beach, where nesting sea turtles make their homes, denoted by a triangle of orange cones or tape.
 Please do not disturb them.
+The Dania Beach Pier is worth a visit, too.

 Hollywood Beach is my favorite, with the stately Broadwalk running along the oceanfront, great for skating, biking, walking, or people-watching.
 Whether you are here to sunbathe, relax, swim, fish, or kayak, this free offering is better on the gorgeous Lauderdale beaches.